Theo2co/adanalysts-template-website/storydata.md

     <div class="narrator-label">Narrator · Data Redditor</div>
     <p>
       They manage to save the conflict start, end, as well as the friendship start month for all strong co-attackers of a same target C.
-      They even draw visualize a sample of them:
+      They even visualize a sample of them:
     </p>
   </div>
 </div>